Kyleh2420/ESE224-MidtermProject/README.md

 # JOURNAL
 10/21
+* William
-* changed how scoreboard works.
+** changed how scoreboard works.
 Linked it to the player's save file.
-* Also changed how file creation works - user no longer needs to add .txt when creating a new file.
+** Also changed how file creation works - user no longer needs to add .txt when creating a new file.